melomwolf/BRAL-Better-Rayman-Anniversary-Launcher/README.md

 https://gamebanana.com/sounds/86151

-It also contains a guide explaining how to patch the ROM yourself.
+It also contains a guide explaining how to patch the PSX ROM.

 ------------------------------------------------------------------------